 How to get to Glendalough from Dublin

-Head south from Dublin on the N11/M11 to Kilmacanogue village.
+If travelling by car, head south from Dublin on the N11/M11 to Kilmacanogue village.
 Take the exit marked Roundwood/Glendalough (R755) and follow the R755 to Laragh village (25 km).
 Stay on the main road through Laragh which becomes the R756 to the Glendalough Valley (2 km).

-There are a couple options between Dublin and Glendalough Visitor Center.
+By bus, there are a couple options between Dublin and Glendalough Visitor Center.

-- St. Kevin’s Bus is a private company operating since 1927.
+• St. Kevin’s Bus is a private company operating since 1927.
 Their buses run year-round between St. Stephen’s Green in Dublin and the Glendalough Visitor Center.
 Check the St. Kevin’s Bus website for schedules and fares.

 Facts about Glendalough